Eurostat, the statistical office of the European Union.

 The availability of data on live births by the two concepts among the countries starts at different moment of time series.

-Eurostat uses the concept of age completed when calculating fertility indicators.
+Eurostat uses the concept of age completed when calculating fertility indicators and mean ages.

 The statistical unit used is ''number'', as indicated in the online database or by the title of tables.